anhlbt/PolarDB-X-Docs/PolarDB-X/maintance/topics/subscribe.md

-# PolarDB-X CDC数据订阅
+# PolarDB-X CDC data subscription

-PolarDB-X CDC兼容标准Binlog协议，可以把它当做一个单机版的MySQL来使用，现支持Kafka、Flink等主流消息队列、流计算引擎、日志服务订阅。
+PolarDB-X CDC is compatible with the standard Binlog protocol, and can be used as a stand-alone version of MySQL.
+It now supports mainstream message queues, stream computing engines, and log service subscriptions such as Kafka and Flink.

 ![Subscribe All](../images/subscribe_all.png)

-### 已支持下游订阅的类型
+### Supported downstream subscription types

-- 数据库：
+- database:
 - MySQL
 - PolarDB-X
-  - 其他支持MySQL协议数据库
+- Other databases that support the MySQL protocol
-- 订阅组件：
+- Subscription component:
 - Canal
-  - Debezium
+- Debezius
 - MaxWell
-- 流计算引擎：
+- Flow computing engine:
-  - Flink
+- Considerable
-- 消息队列：
+- message queue:
 - rocketMQ
 - rabbitMQ
 - Kafka
-- 日志服务：
+- Log service:
 - Elasticsearch
 - Kibana